ElementsProject/lightning/doc/lightning-commando-rune.7.md

 - **rune** (string): the resulting rune
 - **unique_id** (string): the id of this rune: this is set at creation and cannot be changed (even as restrictions are added)

+The following warnings may also be returned:
+- **warning_unrestricted_rune**: A warning shown when runes are created with powers that could drain your node

 [comment]: # (GENERATE-FROM-SCHEMA-END)

 AUTHOR